DylanRussellDev/dylanium-automation/README.md

 # How to Execute

-To see a demo of the various tools included, run this from the command line in the project directory: mvn clean test -Dcucumber.filter.tags="@FrameworkShowcase" -DBrowser=chrome -DHeadless=false -DThreads=1
+To see a demo, run the following from the command line in the project directory: mvn clean test -Dcucumber.filter.tags="@FrameworkShowcase" -DBrowser=chrome -DHeadless=false -DThreads=1

 - DBrowser can be used to specify which browser to execute the tests on.